We’ve been working on this ultimate list of gift ideas for grammar geeks for weeks.

 Word Nerd Novelties

-For those who like eclectic decor, what better than this hand-cut, wooden nerd sign?
-It’s perfect shelf art for any grammar geek’s office.
+For those who like eclectic decor, what better than this hand-cut, Grammar Police Wooden Sign?
+It’s the perfect shelf art for any grammar geek’s office.

-Why not hang this Punctuation Writing and Grammar poster next to it?
+Why not hang this Punctuation & Grammar poster next to it?

 The Fisher Space Pen is a fun gift for that person who still likes to work with pen to paper.
 It writes at any angle (even in zero gravity!) and comes with a lifetime guarantee.

-Kindle owners will love the beautiful Jonathan Adler ampersand Kindle cover.
+Kindle owners will love this beautiful Book-lover’s case.

-Society6 also has an impressive collection of grammar art prints that you can check out here.
+Society6 also has an impressive collection of grammar art prints that you can check out.

 Grammar Gifts for Kids and Teens